Last Updated: March 19, 2021

-While Drupal modules have been downloaded 250 million times, there are over 40,000 modules that can be downloaded from the Internet.
-This implies that each Drupal module sees as much as 6,468 downloads.
-Chaos Tool Suite alone has seen more than 11 million downloads with 847,140 sites reported using the module.
+While Drupal modules have been downloaded 250 million times, more than 40,000 modules can be downloaded from the Internet.
+This implies that each Drupal module sees as many as 6,468 downloads.
+Chaos Tool Suite alone has seen more than 11 million downloads, with 847,140 sites reported using the module.

 Interesting Drupal Facts

 13. The White House website used Drupal from 2009 to 2017.

-Over the years, Drupal became known as one of the safest CMSs available, despite the harsh cybercrime climate that sees malicious hacking attacks every 39 seconds.
+Over the years, Drupal became known as one of the safest CMSs available.
 Until recently, it was the platform for the White House and other US government websites.
-Therefore, you know that it has high security standards.
-However, the Drupal-based website was moved to WordPress by the Trump administration in 2017.
-Still, Drupal is always serious about security.
-Today, there are fewer websites running on Drupal and it has a smaller market for themes and modules making it less vulnerable to hacker attacks.
+So you know that it has excellent security standards.
+However, the Trump administration moved the Drupal-based website to WordPress in 2017.
+Today, fewer websites are running on Drupal, and it has a smaller market for themes and modules, making it less vulnerable to hacker attacks.

-14. Drupal comes from “druppel,” a Dutch word which means “drop.”
+14. Drupal comes from the Dutch word “druppel” which means “drop.”

 According to Drupal fun facts, the name originated as Breeder Dries Buytaert thought of raindrops as the site’s name and logo.
 However, Dries actually wanted the word “dorp” (“village” in Dutch), went looking for the domain, and typed it wrong.
 But he thought it sounded even better.
 By the way, the blue drop-shaped mascot is called Druplicon.

 15. The average pay of a Drupal developer is $35.00 per hour.

-Also, according to Drupal statistics which come from Glassdoor, a developer on Drupal earns around $80,753 per annum on average.
+According to Drupal statistics from Glassdoor, a Drupal developer earns around $89,561 per annum on average.

 16. 12 million websites were attacked through a Drupal bug in 2014.

 In 2014, the Drupal software fell prey to a fierce attack due to a bug.
 According to the BBC, more than 12 million websites, including government-owned sites, were affected.
-Today, CMS sites statistics on security indicate that about 10.1% of Drupal sites are still vulnerable to a bug known as Drupalgeddon.

-B | While Drupal modules have been downloaded 250 million times, there are over 40,000 modules that can be downloaded from the Internet.
-This implies that each Drupal module sees as much as 6,468 downloads.
-Chaos Tool Suite alone has seen more than 11 million downloads with 847,140 sites reported using the module.

-Interesting Drupal Facts

-13. The White House website used Drupal from 2009 to 2017.

-Over the years, Drupal became known as one of the safest CMSs available, despite the harsh cybercrime climate that sees malicious hacking attacks every 39 seconds.
-Until recently, it was the platform for the White House and other US government websites.
-Therefore, you know that it has high security standards.
-However, the Drupal-based website was moved to WordPress by the Trump administration in 2017.
-Still, Drupal is always serious about security.
-Today, there are fewer websites running on Drupal and it has a smaller market for themes and modules making it less vulnerable to hacker attacks.

-14. Drupal comes from “druppel,” a Dutch word which means “drop.”

-According to Drupal fun facts, the name originated as Breeder Dries Buytaert thought of raindrops as the site’s name and logo.
-However, Dries actually wanted the word “dorp” (“village” in Dutch), went looking for the domain, and typed it wrong.
-But he thought it sounded even better.
-By the way, the blue drop-shaped mascot is called Druplicon.

-15. The average pay of a Drupal developer is $35.00 per hour.

-Also, according to Drupal statistics which come from Glassdoor, a developer on Drupal earns around $80,753 per annum on average.

-16. 12 million websites were attacked through a Drupal bug in 2014.

-In 2014, the Drupal software fell prey to a fierce attack due to a bug.
-According to the BBC, more than 12 million websites, including government-owned sites, were affected.
-Today, CMS sites statistics on security indicate that about 10.1% of Drupal sites are still vulnerable to a bug known as Drupalgeddon.
+Today, about 10.1% of Drupal sites are still vulnerable to a bug known as Drupalgeddon.